1. Output information

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

 To ensure effective comparability, it is essential that the PPI reflects the price movements of products of fixed quality.
-When the specification of an item changes, only the “pure” price change is recorded for PPI purposes, and this generally relies on advice from manufacturers.
+When the specification of a product changes, only the "pure" price change is recorded for PPI purposes, and this generally relies on advice from respondents.

-All major European countries are required to produce a PPI and submit them to the Statistical Office of the European Communities (Eurostat).
 While the coverage of various sectors may not be equal in all countries, the use of the European CPA ensures that all products are measured in a way that allows comparability across Europe.
-At the four-digit level and above, this is based on the UN International Standard Industrial Classification of All Economic Activities, Rev.4 (ISIC Rev. 4).
 This means that the PPIs are broadly comparable internationally.
-For more information, see the Eurostat concepts and definitions database.
+For more information on how the CPA 2.1 compares with other classifications, see our Standard and other national and international classifications.

 Accessibility and clarity

-(Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
+(Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 For information regarding conditions of access to data, please refer to: